withastro/roadmap/proposals/redirects.md

 ## Adapters

-Adapters can integration with this new route type through the `astro:build:done` hook which includes the `routes` property.
+Adapters can integrate with this new route type through the `astro:build:done` hook which includes the `routes` property.
 This is an array of route datas that were built.
 Redirects will be part of this array.

 # Testing Strategy